-We apply high-throughput technologies to decipher enhancer logic and map gene regulatory networks, such as RNA-seq for transcriptomics and ATAC-seq and ChIP-seq for epigenomic profiling.
+We apply high-throughput, high-resolution technologies to decipher enhancer logic and map gene regulatory networks, such as single-cell RNA-seq for transcriptomics and single-cell ATAC-seq for chromatin accessibility.
 To test the activities of promoters and enhancers we use massively parallel enhancer-reporter assays.
-Finally, to map high-resolution landscapes of possible cellular states we use single-cell transcriptomics and single-cell epigenomics.
-Our favorite model systems include Drosophila (the brain and the eye-antennal imaginal disc) as well as human cancer cells (short-term cultures, cell lines, primary cells, xenografts, and organ-on-chip).
+Our favorite model systems include Drosophila as well as human organoids and cancer cells.

-We use bioinformatics methods for network inference and computational modeling of enhancers, such as machine learning and advanced motif discovery.
-Some of the bioinformatics methods we have developed and made available to the community include TOUCAN, ENDEAVOUR, iRegulon, i-cisTarget, mu-cisTarget, and SCENIC.
+We use and develop bioinformatics methods for regulatory network inference and computational modeling of enhancers, such as machine learning and advanced motif discovery.
+Using these, we have deciphered the enhancer code of melanoma, the fly brain, mammalian liver, mammalian and avian pallia, and others.
+Some of the bioinformatics methods we have developed and made available to the community include SCENIC+, i-cisTarget, and SCOPE.

 We develop microfluidics chips, including droplet microfluidics for single-cell assays.
 We also develop microfluidic devices to analyse 3D tumoroids (organ-on-chip) and single-cell migration, in combination with lens-free imaging.